Cost of living

 For rent in a student dormitory and residence hall you should budget about 400 euro a month (in a single room).
 The rent for a studio or family flat is higher; it ranges from 500 to 850 euro a month depending on the flat and the location.

-Lunch at the Unicafe student cafeterias costs between 2,20 and 4,40 euro for undergraduate and graduate students, for doctoral students the cost is 4,30 to 6,60 euro.
-The price depends on the lunch and the method of payment.
+Lunch at the Unicafe student cafeterias costs between 2,30 and 4,40 euro for undergraduate and graduate students, for doctoral students the cost is 4,30 to 6,60 euro.
+The price depends on the lunch chosen.

 Local transportation costs are about 23,30 euro / 30-days travels in Helsinki and 47,90 euro / 30-days regional travels from Espoo and Vantaa to Helsinki (prices shown include the student discount which is available to undergraduate and graduate students under the age of 30).

 Your student status, and especially the Student Union membership, entitles mainly undergraduate and graduate students to various services at affordable prices as well as to an abundance of student discounts.

 The discounts for doctoral students are more limited.

 The Student Unions of the various universities charge an annual membership fee to cover their activities.